 The model has appeared in Narrow Gauge and Industrial Review (January 2013 - Number 93) - and British Railway Modelling (May 2013) and Hornby Magazine November 2015.
 It has appeared at Inverness Model Railway Exhibition in 2011, Perth Model Railway Show 2012, Model Rail Scotland 2013, Narrow Gauge North & ExpoNG in 2014 and Model Rail Scotland again in 2016.

-The layout has now 'retired' for the foreseeable future apart from its planned final outing at Warley in autumn 2017.
-Hopefully we will see you there.
+The layout has now 'retired' for the foreseeable future due to a change in personal circumstances and it was with much regret we had to cancel its scheduled final outing at Warley in autumn 2017.